savagezen/carnivore/future_tests.md

   * RHR may stay lower, longer when cold is followed by exercise
   * track training hours, RHR, soreness, fatigue
   * may take up to 6 - 12 weeks for fulll effect
+  * randomize cold time to control for adaptation: 1d6 minutes
 * Results (correlation and regression)
    * dependent variable = strength output test (above)
    * control_1 = rest (% of rest days / total days in trial)